TafadzwaMangena/my-finance-tracker/README.md

 - The add_expense function was inspired by Tiff from [Tiff In Tech](https://www.youtube.com/@TiffInTech) youtube channel.
 - [Internet Made Coder](https://www.youtube.com/@InternetMadeCoder): I used one of the ideas from this youtube channel to make the flowchat and structure of my code.
 - Syntax errors and other errors where solved using some of the articles and responses from [stackoverflow](https://stackoverflow.com/)
-- [ChatGPT](https://chatgpt.com/): was used to wire up APIs an connect to google spread sheets.
+- [Code Institue](https://learn.codeinstitute.net/dashboard): tutorials  were used to wire up APIs an connect to google spread sheets.
-- [ChatGPT](https://chatgpt.com/): was used to format code to maintain 79 charatcers or less on one line.
+- [Code Institue](https://learn.codeinstitute.net/dashboard): tutorials  were used to format code to maintain 79 charatcers or less on one line.
 - This project was ceated using a full template provided by [Code Institute](https://github.com/Code-Institute-Org/ci-full-template).

 ---
 ## Acknowledgements
 - My wife was supportive though out the building of the website and gave me ideas.
 - My Mentor has been a great help giving insightful feedback.
 - Tutor support at Code Institute.
 - Slack community at Code Institute.